Vet Visits for Puppies: 6 Things New Pet Owners Should Know

 - Ask about exercise levels and frequency

-- Check abdomen, organs, and lymph nodes for any abnormalities
+- Check the abdomen, organs, and lymph nodes for any abnormalities

 - Ask about any behavioral issues such as excessive barking